Optimizing site load speed: A guide for SEMs and SEOs

 Visitors get to see the aesthetically pleasing design, useful functionalities, and valuable content only if the website loading time is acceptable – 3 seconds is considered as the threshold.
 If the website is taking much time to load, then these bells and whistles might remain out of the user’s sight, making them of no use.

 Now, let’s look into some ways that you can use to improve your site speed.

 Problem identification – conduct a site speed test

 SEMs must conduct site speed tests first to identify load time issues.
 Conduct a thorough loading time test for your entire site, especially the most important pages, such as the home page, blog, and services or product pages, also known as money pages.
 However, this varies for each website and webmasters know best what are the most important pages for them.

 Manual testing is a daunting challenge.
 Hence, you need premium tools to get deep, valuable insights to the surface.

 Site speed evaluation tools

-If you are not open to premium tools than using Google Pagespeed Insights is a pretty good option.
+If you are not open to premium tools, then using Google Pagespeed Insights is a pretty good option.
 This performance evaluation tool works both for desktop and mobile.
 Additionally, it provides recommendations to decrease the loading time.
-However, it’s features are somewhat limited as compared to the premium tools available in the market.
+However, its features are somewhat limited as compared to the premium tools available in the market.

 Here we go!